-The other kind of homework will be mostly from the textbook.
+The other kind of homework will be from the textbook.
 Your work on these exercises will be tested on quizzes and exams.
 Every quiz and half of every exam will consist of exercises straight from this kind of homework.
 After the due date, they can show up on quizzes/exams.
 I strongly suggest that you write up and turn in your homework by the due date.
-I will correct your work but will not assign a score to it.
+We will correct your work but will not assign a score to it.
 This is so you treat the homework as a learning opportunity rather than a means of evaluation.
-In fact, you can turn in your offline homework to me any time for feedback.
-I will comment on it and turn it back to you as soon as I can.
-If you'd like, you can then correct your mistakes and turn it in again for me to check.
+In fact, you can turn in your offline homework any time for feedback.
+We will turn it back to you as soon as we can.
+If you'd like, you can then correct your mistakes and turn your HW in again for us to check.

 There is an obvious winning strategy.
 Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
 The familiarity you gain with the exercises by doing this will let you do the quizzes with ease.
 It will also let you complete half of each exam quickly and move onto the other half of the exam.
 The experience you gain by keeping up with your homework will be invaluable in doing that other half of the exam.
-On the other hand, if you do not keep up with your HW, you will facing many unfamiliar problems under time pressure on quizzes and exams.
+On the other hand, if you do not keep up with your HW, you will face unfamiliar problems under time pressure on quizzes and exams.
 This is very difficult and your grade will likely reflect it.
-Clearly, if you don't turn in homework, I can't give you feedback on your work, no matter how much I want.
+Clearly, if you don't turn in homework, we can't give you feedback on your work, no matter how much we want.